AshwinJay/ashwinjay.github.io/notes-productivity.md

-# Maintaining a low distraction environment and avoiding information overload
+## Incrreasing productivity and decreasing avoid information overload with a low distraction environment

 ## Computer setup